 Researchers at the National Human Genome Research Institute have developed tests using DNA microchip technology that can distinguish between hereditary and sporadic forms of breast cancer.
 Additional tests using DNA microarray technology assess how active the many different breast tumor genes are at the same time.
 This will help researchers classify tumors based on gene activity and help design treatment strategies to target each individual type of tumor.

 Genetic testing is considered only for women with a certain family history.
 You might fall into this high-risk group if any of the following statements are true for you:

-You have two or more close relatives with breast cancer.
+You have 2 or more close relatives with breast cancer.